 Federally underwritten loans are another centrally administered resource for students who are U.S. citizens or permanent residents.
 Unsubsidized Stafford loans can be arranged for graduate students.
 Applicants for these loans are required to submit the Free Application for Federal Student Aid (FAFSA).
 The Graduate School determines eligibility and processes loan applications for all PhD students at Washington University.
 For more information about applying for loans, please visit the Graduate School's Loans webpage.

 The maximum tuition fee is the equivalent of 9 semester hours.
 Students who enroll for 9 or more hours per semester are automatically regarded as full-time students and are charged a flat full-time rate.
 Students enrolled for fewer than 9 units are charged on a per-unit basis.
 The tuition rate is subject to annual change.

 All full-time students on the Danforth Campus are charged a mandatory health fee.
-This fee gives access to Student Health Services.
+This fee gives access to Habif Health and Wellness Center.
 In addition, full-time students on the Danforth Campus must either enroll in the student health insurance plan or present proof of comparable coverage.
 Both the health fee and the health insurance premium are subject to annual change.
 The Graduate School subsidizes both costs for most full-time fully supported students.

 There is also a health fee for full-time students in degree programs based on the Medical Campus.
 It includes coverage equivalent to a health insurance plan.
 Details can be found on the Student & Occupational Health Services website.